-Victory Conditions: You score 1 Victory Point for every enemy unit destroyed.

-You score 1 Victory Point for each fortification you destroy during the game.
+Victory Conditions: You score 1 Victory Point for every enemy unit destroyed, and 1 Victory Point for each fortification that you destroyed during the game.

 Tip of the Spear

 Break through the enemy's prepared defenses to pave the way for the rest of the division!